Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Indexability of the RMAB

-\end{lemma} \begin{IEEEproof} The basic idea of this proof is similar to the proof of Lemma 7.
+\newcounter{TempEqCnt} {\value{equation}} \end{lemma} \begin{IEEEproof} The basic idea of this proof is similar to the proof of Lemma \hyperref[Lem:7]{7}.
 However, since $p+q>1$, as stated in Lemma 1, $\tau^k(\omega)$ is an oscillating function of $k$.
 In particular, there are two branches, $\tau^{2k}(\omega)$ and $\tau^{2k+1}(\omega)$, that approach to $\omega^*$ from opposite directions.
 Hence the expression of $T(\omega ,{\omega ^l},{\omega ^u})$ for oscillating bandits is more complicated than monotonic bandits.
-See Appendix C for the complete proof. \end{IEEEproof}
+See Appendix \hyperref[apd:C]{B} for the complete proof. \end{IEEEproof}